IronforgedDwarf/CODEBREAKER/README.md

 ### Victory Screen
 ![Victory Screen](Screenshot3.jpg)

+---

-Known Issues
+## Known Issues

-Entering less than the amount of digits results in confusing indicators (I think the missing digits are added to the front of the indicators as "wrong number")
+- Entering fewer digits than expected results in confusing indicators (the missing digits may be added to the front as "wrong number").
-Screen does not clear properly for game start and restart.
-(I wrote this in 2019, its probably an easy fix)
+- Screen does not clear properly at game start and restart.
+(Written in 2019; likely an easy fix.)